 As processing times shorten and asset mobility increases, institutional clients will require bespoke tools and services that provide greater visibility and transparency across the entire post-trade value chain on a timely and responsive basis.
 Increasingly, firms are looking to consume custody and related services on a self-service basis with the ability to integrate it within their own systems.

 The new data-centric economy imposes a two-fold requirement on the supply of data from custodians.
-First, they must deliver data through easily digestible and customisable channels.
+First, they must deliver data through easily digestible and customizable channels.
 This means sending information through the use of APIs and widgets for both core and non-core custody services.
 Second, as financial institutions seek to leverage new sources of data, custodians must also become aggregated data service providers.

 New asset classes: Custodians will play a critical part in ensuring that clients can access a broader range of assets in a secure and cost-effective manner.

 Market participants and institutional investors will continue to adjust their asset mix to seek higher yields, handle new mandates or comply with new regulations.
-This means investing in new, less-standardised assets as well as ensuring existing assets are both more visible and mobile.
-The appetite for new asset types – such as crypto-currencies and other digital assets – is surging, while related technology-based innovations are transforming the existing investment and custody landscape.
+This means investing in new, less-standardized assets as well as ensuring existing assets are both more visible and mobile.
+The appetite for new asset types – such as cryptocurrencies and other digital assets – is surging, while related technology-based innovations are transforming the existing investment and custody landscape.

 Global access: Custodians must supply the infrastructure and local expertise to ensure that clients can access markets and operate on a worldwide scale.

-A fluid macro-economic and geo-political backdrop requires institutions and investors to be prepared to shift their focus on short notice.
-Custodians must bridge the gap between local and global and provide transparency within an enterprise-wide structure to support informed decision-making by the client.
+A fluid macroeconomic and geopolitical backdrop requires institutions and investors to be prepared to shift their focus on short notice.
+Custodians must bridge the gap between local and global and provide transparency within an enterprise-wide structure to support informed decision making by the client.
 A comprehensive approach to servicing clients across the globe also relies on the seamless supply of custody-enabled services, such as collateral management, transfer agency and fund accounting.

 In order to supply responsive core services on a scalable basis, custodians must invest extensively in their technology infrastructure, leverage new platforms, network capabilities and technologies.
 Increasingly, artificial intelligence and machine learning will be used to streamline and accelerate exception management and query resolution.
-The automation and standardisation of core services and processes will deliver greater visibility, operational efficiencies and cost savings to clients, boosting service quality and enabling the custodian to respond quickly to future needs.
+The automation and standardization of core services and processes will deliver greater visibility, operational efficiencies and cost savings to clients, boosting service quality and enabling the custodian to respond quickly to future needs.

-Although essential to the future of custody, the asset-centric model will be increasingly augmented by a more data-centric ‘open’ platform approach in which the custodian will provide access to a range of optional services.
+Although essential to the future of custody, the asset-centric model will be increasingly augmented by a more data-centric, open platform approach in which the custodian will provide access to a range of optional services.
 Pricing models will be unbundled, allowing clients to select and subscribe to services.
-In this way, the custodian becomes a hub for service provision and data flows, rather than a standalone, ‘all-things-to-all-clients’ supplier.
+In this way, the custodian becomes a hub for service provision and data flows, rather than a standalone, “all-things-to-all-clients,” supplier.